nailuj05/blog/blog-src/My Setup.md

 ## Operating System
 I've been daily driving Fedora Linux on my laptop since the beginning, I used Ubuntu, DeepIn, Manjaro and Debian before, with all of them I had some issues, Fedora just worked for me so that's what I stuck with.
 I also use Windows 10 on my desktop, but I am working on switching to Linux there as well.
 Working and using Windows is just such a pain with Microsoft seemingly always trying to make the experience worse in any way they can - I am definitely not switching to Windows 11.

+**Update:** I am no longer using Windows, Windows Defender slowing my PC to a stop for minutes after each boot, annoying Windows 11 ads all the time and the fact I was doing all my (private) development on my laptop, sitting in front of my desktop, finally made me do the switch.
+On of the biggest things holding me back was my worry for work-related software not doing well on Linux - up until now it has worked out fine on Linux, I do keep a disk reserved in case I have to use Windows for something again.
+I decided to go for Nobara (a Fedora derivative), as it plays along nicely with Nvidia GPUs and has a lot of the 3rd party dependencies, that I was going to install on Fedora anyway, preinstalled.

 ## Desktop
 I started out using Gnome with [Pop Shell](https://github.com/pop-os/shell), which is a tiling window manager for it, on my laptop.
 After a while I didn't see why I need Gnome just to use it as a Tiling WM, so I switched to Hyprland.
 I don't have a real preference for Hyprland over i3 or sway.
 Hyprland had all the customizability I was looking for, and I am happy with it.